-Upon the closing of this offering, the audit committee of our board of directors (the "Audit Committee") will consist of , who will act as its chair.
-Our board of directors has determined that each of qualifies as an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K, has the attributes set forth in such section and is financially literate, as required by the rules of the New York Stock Exchange.
-In addition, our board of directors has determined that each of is independent as independence is defined under the rules of the New York Stock Exchange and Rule 10A-3(b)(1) under the Exchange Act.
+Upon the closing of this offering, the audit committee of our board of directors (the "Audit Committee") will consist of Messrs.
+Sarin and Starrett and Ms. Knous, who will act as its chair.
+On , 2014, our board of directors determined that each of qualifies as an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K, has the attributes set forth in such section and is financially literate, as required by the rules of the New York Stock Exchange.
+In addition, our board of directors determined that each of Mr. Starrett and Ms. Knous is independent as independence is defined under the rules of the New York Stock Exchange and Rule 10A-3(b)(1) under the Exchange Act.
 Within one year of the date of this prospectus, we expect to have a fully independent audit committee in accordance with the rules of the New York Stock Exchange and Rule 10A-3(b)(1) under the Exchange Act.